ivalab/GraspKpNet/readme/kp_rep.md

 We argue in the manuscript that removing redundant keypoints is important for grasp keypoint detection.
-In this Readme file, we will provide some extra examples with visualization to help readers further understand its importance.
+In this Readme file, we will provide some extra examples with visualization to help readers further understand the efficiency of the proposed representation.

 Let's take the representation of Top-left, Bottom-left and Bottom-right (TlBlBr) for example.
 First of all, no matter what kind of keypoint representation,